enfrte/ask-alko/README.md

 ### Current status

-Rough status:
 * Download the excel database: done
 * Rebuild the sql database tables: done
 * Import data to the sql database: done
-* Create a frontend to query the database: doing
+* Create a frontend to query the database: done

-Demo page: Not available yet.

 ### Dev tips

-Bypass CORS problems when developing locally by using a browser plugin called [Access-Control-Allow-Origin](https://mybrowseraddon.com/access-control-allow-origin.html)

 There is a `cronJob.php` you can call to automate the fetching of new data.

+### Made with

+PHP, HTMX, SQLite, Bootstrap 5, Twig, simplexlsx.